 Who we are

 Unity provides 24-hour mental and behavioral health emergency services for adults and longer term inpatient mental health care for both adults and adolescents.
-Founded on the values of hospitality, hope, and recovery, the center is a joint effort between four major health organizations, and the first collaborative medical initiative of its kind in the Pacific Northwest.
+Founded on the values of hospitality, hope, and recovery, the center is a joint effort between four major health organizations, and the first collaborative medical initiative of its kind in Oregon and Southwest Washington.

 In many ways, we are similar to most emergency facilities across the country, complete with our own pharmacy and cafe.
 The major difference is that every aspect of our center is specifically designed to care for people experiencing a behavioral or mental health crisis.